verana-labs/verana.io-website/content/page/trust-engine/building-blocks.md

 ---
-title: The Building Blocks of Decentralized Trust
+title: The Building Blocks
-subtitle: "DIDs, Verifiable Credentials, and Decentralized Trust Networks"
+subtitle: "Learn the foundations we used to build Verana: DIDs, Verifiable Credentials, and Trust Registries."
 url: "/page/trust-engine/building-blocks"
 meta_title: "Verana Building Blocks | DIDs, Verifiable Credentials, and Decentralized Trust Networks"
 meta_description: "Paper for newcomers with strong technical backgrounds (developers, architects, security engineers, data scientists) who want a practical, conceptual, and implementation-oriented introduction to the technologies Verana builds on."